ctm/mb2-doc/README.md

 ```

 Use `time` if you need more time to think.
 You'll get an extra minute.
 There
-are currently no limits to how often you can use the time command.
+is currently no limit to how often you can use the time command.

 #### What to reveal at showdown